Your New VU

 IMMUNIZATION COMPLIANCE AND HEALTH QUESTIONNAIRE FORMS

 We recommend you follow the “New Student Checklist” on the website and complete this upload as soon as possible so that the staff at the Student Health Center can review, approve, and communicate that all requirements have been met before the registration period begins.
-This health form review process may take up to seven business days.
+This health form review process may take up to seven business days and undergraduate students typically register for classes in early June.

-Immunization documents and tuberculosis screening must be submitted, be verified, and meet requirements in order to register for classes.
+Immunization documents and tuberculosis screening must be submitted, be verified, and meet requirements in order for students to register for classes.

 Forms will not be sent to you.